What To Do When Panic Attacks Happen In Public

 Getty/Halfpoint Images

-When you feel yourself starting to have a panic attack in public, the first thing you should do is make sure you are in a safe space where you can stop for a minute and wait things out.
+When you feel yourself starting to have a panic attack in public, the first thing you should do is make sure you are in a safe space or quiet spot where you can stop for a minute and wait things out.
 You could try to learn to be comfortable letting people see you in a vulnerable way.
 If you’re scared about how people will look at you, it could just make your panic attack worse.
 For many people, the added fear of panicking in public can only add to the symptoms and length of a panic attack.

 When you feel a panic attack coming on in public, try to take a moment to yourself to feel vulnerable and recognize that some people will probably see you during the attack.
 You can try to allow yourself to be okay with that vulnerability.
 If you get used to this, you could start to feel comfortable enough for other people to see you panic, and the fear of having a panic attack in public can dissipate.